Cray-HPE/docs-csm/operations/image_management/Configure_a_Remote_Build_Node.md

 ### Create a barebones IMS builder image

 If there is no existing compute image to boot a node with, one can be created based on the barebones image that is installed with CSM.
+This image may be used to boot multiple remote build nodes.

 1. (`ncn-mw#`) Find the latest CSM install on the system.